 Genetic counselling of at-risk individuals is based on identification of the deleterious germline MMR gene mutation in an appropriate family member who has developed cancer.
 Approximately 25% of mismatch repair (MMR) variants are exonic nucleotide substitutions.
 Some result in the substitution of one amino acid for another in the protein sequence, so-called missense variants, while others are silent.
 The interpretation of the effect of missense and silent variants as deleterious or neutral is challenging.
 These variants are termed ‘variants of uncertain significance’ or VUS.
 Pre-symptomatic testing for clinical use is not recommended for relatives of individuals with these variants.
 These relatives, including non-carriers, are considered at high-risk as long as the contribution of the variant to disease causation cannot be determined.

-We have recently published two studies in the journal Familial Cancer that use a multivariate approach to detail the likely deleterious effect of particular missense variants in these MMR genes (Farrell et al 2012; Farrell et al 2013).
+We have previously published two studies in the journal Familial Cancer that use a multivariate approach to detail the likely deleterious effect of particular missense variants in these MMR genes (Farrell et al 2012; Farrell et al 2013).
 Our integrative strategy is required to adequately assess the clinical significance of a VUS, especially in the absence of segregation data from multiple families harbouring the same base pair substitution.

 The program over the next few years will progress and expand ongoing investigations of potential genetic, epigenetic, protein and biochemical markers for early detection of advanced adenomas and CRCs, as well as markers of prognosis and therapy response in CRC.